kiri-vadivelu/kiri-vadivelu/README.md

 ### Cause & Contributions:
 Love my city, love my people but hate poverty and homelessness. <br/>
 If you would like to contribute to the good cause, www.acorncanada.org. <br/>
-Let us unite communities for social and economical justice.

 ### Languages & Tools: